pvmm/hitbasic/docs/keywords/If Then Else.md

 If <condition> Then <action> [Else <else-action>]
 ```

 Just like in MSX-BASIC, the actions can be a single statement, a sequence of statements separated by a colon (:) or a label (in this case, it's equivalent to a line number).
-If it's a label, it's equivalent as `GoTo <label>`.
+If it's a label, it's equivalent to `GoTo <label>`.
 There's also a variation that, in MSX-BASIC, only supports line numbers, and in HitBasic, labels:

 ```vb
 If <condition> GoTo <label> [Else <else-label>]